ibykow/stargame/README.md

     $ ./run

-The ```run``` shell script installs npm dependencies, compiles the CoffeeScript and starts the application.
+The ```run``` shell script installs npm dependencies, "compiles" the CoffeeScript and starts the application.

 #### Connect
-Finally, if all works according to plan, point your browser to the address and port you specified in ```coffee/config.coffee``` and start the star adventure!
+Finally, if everything has worked according to plan, point your browser to the address and port you specified in ```coffee/config.coffee``` and let the star adventure begin!

 ### Controls
 | Action  | Key         |